*Esta publicación también está disponible en: Español

 Address: Chapinero, Calle 41 #8-43 | Candelaria, Calle 12 #1-20

 Divino Café is a small family-owned café in the historic La Candelaria neighborhood with freshly roasted coffee straight from their farm.
 The owner Leonardo also offers a coffee tasting experience and you’ll never drink coffee the same way again after.

 Address: La Candelaria, Carrera 4 # 4-46

 The normally commercial Juan Valdez coffee chain has launched themselves into the third wave coffee scene with their Juan Valdez Origenes store in Bogotá’s Zona G neighborhood.
 The cafe is a massive three floors where you’ll find tables filled with digital entrepreneurs working away on their laptops.
 This is the only Juan Valdez location where coffee can be prepared with a french press, v60, cold brew, siphon, or of course any of the classic preparations.

 Address: Zona G, Calle 70 #6

 Where is your favorite spot for a cup of coffee in Bogotá?
 Leave a comment below!
-Or if you would like to discover the best of Bogotá’s coffee shops with an expert, go on a Specialty Coffee Shop Tour.
+Or if you would like to discover more about Colombian coffee, try this coffee tasting with a local producer.